it985/my-stars/README.md

 *   [semi-technologies/weaviate](https://github.com/semi-technologies/weaviate) - Weaviate is an open source vector search engine that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.

-*   [authzed/spicedb](https://github.com/authzed/spicedb) - Open source fine-grained permissions database inspired by Google Zanzibar
+*   [authzed/spicedb](https://github.com/authzed/spicedb) - Open Source, Zanzibar-Inspired Fine-Grained Permissions Database

 *   [uber/aresdb](https://github.com/uber/aresdb) - A GPU-powered real-time analytics storage and query engine.